For those who know me in person, this may come as a shock, but it ’tis true.

 I know a lot of you don’t read my stuff over there but a lot of my local friends do and so I am putting it out there on here because I just don’t have the balls to talk about it on my personal Facebook.

-I made the decision to stop for many reasons but here is one: I need to focus on my family.
+I stopped for many reasons, but here is one: I need to focus on my family.

-My girls are really busy right now and it seems to me that it is kind of ironic to write for a parenting website when I really need to be in the trenches of parenting myself.
+My girls are really busy right now, and it is ironic to write for a parenting website when I really need to be in the trenches of parenting myself.

-I do have the money making sources on my own time that help me bring in extra income but they are on a schedule that works for me.
+I have money-making sources on my own time that help me bring in extra income, but they are on a schedule that works for me.